riot/riot/doc/compare.md

 ====

 # React

 Riot 2.0 is inspired by React and from the idea of "cohesion".
 According to Facebook developers:

 > "Templates separate technologies, not concerns."

+We should be building reusable components instead of templates.
+By separating logic from the templates we are actually keeping out things that should be together.

-We totally respect you guys because of this important insight.
-By combining these related technologies together under the same component our code became cleaner.
+By combining these related technologies together under the same component the system becomes cleaner.
+We respect React because of this important insight.

 React worked well for us, and we still use it in our [Disqus Importer](/importer/) but we were bothered by the syntax and size of React (*especially* the syntax).
 We started thinking it could be simpler; both internally and for the user.